Introduction to the Microsoft Power Platform

 Power Automate gives you the ability to automate organizational processes.

-As a part of the Microsoft Power Platform, it integrates seamlessly with the Model-Driven apps and the Common Data Service.
+As a part of the Microsoft Power Platform, it integrates seamlessly with the Model-Driven apps and Microsoft Dataverse.

 - Power Automate overview

-- Trigger a Flow based on Data Creation or Modification
+- Trigger a Flow based on a create, update or delete of an table row

-- Consuming CDS data inside a Power Automate Flow
+- Consuming Microsoft Dataverse data inside a Power Automate Flow

 - Modern Approval with Power Automate